ErosolarAI/code-cli/ADVANCED_FEATURES.md

 ### What It Does

-Stores every conversation (system > user > assistant > tool turns) under `~/.bo/sessions/` so you can resume work or branch threads at any time—mirroring Claude Code's persistent workspace log.
+Stores every conversation (system > user > assistant > tool turns) under `~/.bo/sessions/` so you can resume work or branch threads at any time—mirroring persistent workspace logs used by other assistants.

 ### Implementation